MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 ## Groups versus roles for web services

 In AD/LDAP and AAD, security groups are used to collect user accounts, computer accounts, and other groups into manageable units.
 Working with groups instead of with individual users helps simplify network maintenance and administration.
 Your organization might have groups like "Admin", "Engineering", "Level3", and so on.
 And, users might belong to more than one group.
-You can leverage the AD groups you've already defined in your organization to assign a collection of users to roles for web services.
+You can leverage the AD groups you have already defined in your organization to assign a collection of users to roles for web services.

 In R Server, the administrator can assign one or more Active Directory groups to either the "Owner" or "Contributor" roles or both.
 Roles give specific permissions related to deploying and interacting with web services:
 + `Owner`: users assigned to this role can manage any service.
 + `Contributor`: users assigned to this role can publish and manage their services.
-They cannot manage the services' of others.
+They cannot manage the services of others.
 + `Reader`: a catchall role implicitly given to any authenticated user that is not assigned another role.
 It is never explicitly declared.
 See next table.
 These users can only list and consume services.

 A user can belong to multiple groups, and therefore it is possible to be assigned multiple roles and all of their permissions.

-When a user attempts to authenticate, R Server checks to see whether you've declared roles for web service interactions.
+When a user attempts to authenticate, R Server checks to see whether you have declared roles for web service interactions.
 If you have, then R Server checks to see to which group the user belongs based on the action you are trying to perform.
-If the user belongs to one of the AD/LDAP or AAD groups that you declare in R Server, then the user is authenticated and given permissions according to the role to which their group is assigned.
-See the following section on **"Role configuration states"** for more information.
+If the user belongs to one of the AD/LDAP or AAD groups declared in R Server, then that user is authenticated and given permissions according to the role to which their group is assigned.
+For more information, see **"Role configuration states"**.

 With AD/LDAP, you can **further restrict which users can log in and call APIs** by declaring those groups with the ['SearchFilter' LDAP property](configure-authentication.md#encrypt).
-Then, users in other groups will not be able to call any APIs.
+Then, users in other groups are not able to call any APIs.
 In this example, only members of the mrsreaders, mrsowners, and mrscontributors groups can call APIs after logging in.

 ```
 "SearchFilter": "(&(sAMAccountName={0})(|(memberOf=CN=mrsreaders,OU=Readers,OU=AA,DC=pseudorandom,DC=cloud)(memberOf=CN=mrsowners,OU=Owner,OU=AA,DC=pseudorandom,DC=cloud)(memberOf=CN=mrscontributors,OU=Contributor,OU=AA,DC=pseudorandom,DC=cloud)))",